-The hard test case defines equilibrium speciation reactions with five primary solution species and seven secondary solution species, surface complexation without electrical-double-layer calculations that involve one primary surface species and two secondary surface species, two equilibrium and two kinetic reactions for solid phases.
+The hard test case defines equilibrium speciation reactions with five primary solution species and seven secondary solution species, surface complexation without electrical-double-layer calculations that involve one primary surface species and two secondary surface species, and two equilibrium and two kinetic reactions for solid phases.
 The medium and easy test cases are progressive simplifications of the reaction network from the hard case.

 The implementation of the reaction networks in PHREEQC is complicated by the fact that PHREEQC requires positive concentrations of components and balanced chemical reactions, whereas the MoMaS reaction network has components that may have negative concentrations and partial mole-balance definitions.
 However, balanced chemical reactions can be obtained for PHREEQC by using specific definitions of species charge and associated hydrogen ions as shown in Table 10.
+The negative MoMaS component concentrations can be calculated by the appropriate combination of PHREEQC component and species concentrations.

 Table 10: Correspondence between MoMaS and PHREEQC master species and reactant definitions.